eshafik/storage-service/README.md

 - If tests print a `DeprecationWarning` coming from `passlib` on Python 3.12, the project includes a `pytest.ini` filter to suppress that noisy warning during tests.
 Long-term you can upgrade `passlib`.
 - If you see database write errors while running tests, ensure the `DATABASE_URL` points to a writable path (tests default to a temp sqlite file).
 - If you can't authenticate, ensure you pass the `Authorization: Bearer <token>` header exactly.

-## Contributing

-Contributions welcome.
-Please open issues or PRs.
-If you add a new storage backend, implement the `StorageInterface` in `apps/uploader/services.py` and add configuration wiring.

----

-If you want, I can also add a `Dockerfile` and a `docker-compose.yml` example to run the app + a local MinIO test S3 backend for S3 integration tests — tell me and I will add them.